ronaldgrn/ansible-rancher-deployer/README.md

 # ansible-rancher
-Ansible yaml files for configuring a single node rancher 2.0 server on Ubuntu 16.04.
+Ansible playbook for securing, installing and upgrading a single node rancher 2.X server on Ubuntu.

+This playbook is compatible with Ubuntu 16.04, 18.04 & 20.04.

 This was tested on Hetzner Cloud and DigitalOcean but should work anywhere.